nicholasohjj/tp/docs/DeveloperGuide.md

 ## Planned Enhancements

+1. **Undo/Redo Feature**: Allow users to undo their previous commands.
+It improves the users experience by providing a way to recover from mistakes.
-1. **Enhanced Error Messages**: Improve error messages to be more specific and actionable.
+2. **Enhanced Error Messages**: Improve error messages to be more specific and actionable.
 For example, instead of showing "Operation failed!", the message could indicate the exact reason for the failure, such as "The student 'John Doe' could not be added because the name already exists."
 2. **Data Validation**: Implement more robust data validation to prevent invalid inputs from being processed.
 For instance, validate email formats, phone numbers, and date formats before saving them.
 3. **Batch Operations**: Add support for batch operations, such as adding multiple students or assignments at once, to improve efficiency for users managing large datasets.
 4. **Improved Search Functionality**: Enhance the search feature to support more complex queries, such as searching by multiple criteria (e.g., name, subject, and status) simultaneously.